16 Best Tools for Painting Contractors to Run a Profitable Business in 2026

 - Team messaging and task management

-- QuickBooks and Xero integration
+- QuickBooks Online and Desktop integration (Pro plan)

-- Flat-rate pricing with no per-user fees as your team grows
+- Annual pricing with no per-user fees

 16. ClockShark: Time Tracking and GPS for Painting Crews